Arne Schiøtz

 Arne Schiøtz was a Danish herpetologist, conservationist, and aquarium director.
 He is known for his contributions to the systematics of hyperoliid reed frogs from Africa, and his role as director of Denmark's Aquarium.
 He was assistant to the Director for Copenhagen Zoo from 1959 to 1965, chairman of Nordisk Herpetologisk Forening (Nordic Herpetological Society) from 1962 to 1974, Director of Denmark's Aquarium from 1964 to 1996, the Secretary General for World Wide Fund for Nature (WWF) in Denmark from 1972 to 1978, and Director of Conservation for WWF from 1980 to 1983.
 In 1990, Schiøtz was posted by DANIDA to Bhutan for three years to aid in the establishment of an environmental ministry.

 Education and personal life

-Schiøtz was born in Nørre-Sundby, Jutland, Denmark to Erik S. Schiøtz and Martine Larssen (née Titte).
+Schiøtz was born in Nørre-Sundby, Jutland, Denmark to Erik S. Schiøtz and Martine Schiøtz (née Larssen).
 His father, a banker, encouraged his interest in animals, and the family kept numerous animals at home.
 He went to school in Aalborg, and later entered his studies at the University of Copenhagen in 1950.
 He also performed military duties in Greenland and Thule.
 Schiøtz received his cand.mag. in Biology in 1958, and his dr.phil. in 1967, both from the University of Copenhagen.
 He was married to his wife, Vibeke Schiøtz (née Søager), in 1962, and they raised two sons.